-Development Is Influenced by Multiple Contexts
+Development Is Influenced by Multiple Interacting Contexts

 Context refers to where and when a person develops.
 Context encompasses many aspects of the physical and social environment, including family, neighborhood, country, and historical time period.
 It includes intangible factors, characteristics that are not visible to the naked eye, such as values, customs, ideals, and culture.
-To understand individuals' development, we must look at their context, including the subtle, less easily viewed factors.
+Contexts constantly change.
+To understand individuals' development, we must look at their changing context, including the subtle, less easily viewed, factors.

 Were you encouraged to be assertive and actively question the adults around you, or were you expected to be quiet and avoid confrontation?
 How large a part was spirituality or religion in your family's life?
-How did religious values shape your parents' childrearing practices and your own values?
+How did religious values shape your parent's child-rearing practices and your own values?
 How did your family's economic status affect your development?
-These questions examine a critical context for our development: home and family.
-However, we are embedded in many more contexts that influence us, and that we influence, such as peer group, school, neighborhood or community, and culture.
+These questions examine a critical context for our development, home and family.
+We are also embedded in many more contexts that influence us, and that we influence, such as peer group, school, neighborhood or community, and culture.
 Our development plays out within the contexts in which we live, a theme that we will return to throughout this book.